 Outside of MVNU, Wilson recently served a four-year term on the board of the Mount Vernon First Church of the Nazarene.
 He is a volunteer soccer and basketball coach for the YMCA of Mount Vernon, and for the Mount Vernon Soccer Association/MVSA Sting.
 He and his wife, Katie, also an MVNU graduate, have two children.

 For more information on MVNU athletics, visit mvnucougars.com.

 Mount Vernon Nazarene University is a private, four-year, intentionally Christian teaching university for traditional age students, graduate students, and working adults.
 With a 327-acre main campus in Mount Vernon, Ohio, and several convenient Graduate and Professional Studies locations throughout the state, MVNU emphasizes academic excellence, spiritual growth, and service to community and church.
 MVNU offers an affordable education to more than 2,200 students from 31 states and 22 countries/U.S. territories.

-posted 17 days agoMVNU athletic complex embracing high school, youth leagues
+posted about 2 months agoMVNU athletic complex embracing high school, youth leagues